atar-axis/xpadneo/docs/README.md

 Known issues:
 - The Share button will currently not be recognized by SDL2, scheduled to be fixed in xpadneo v0.11
+- If SDL2 uses hidraw, mappings will be wrong, export `SDL_JOYSTICK_HIDAPI=0` in your profile or find which software enabled hidraw device access to all drivers

 ### Quirks by Design